PeterYaoNYU/5G-E2E-Wireless-Notes-OAI/latency.md

 - [ ] We could also build the image ourselves, and see if we can reproduce the latency.

 - [x] Does it actually go through the UPF?

+- [ ] Or maybe it is because of the UE configuration?

 #### We could run an iperf test and check if the throughput shows the same thing.